akeneo/pim-helpcenter/content/updates/2020-06/2-rules-updates.md

 The following improvements will radically help you to understand errors in the rules engine, either during a YML file import or during the rules execution.

-## Rules execution commands become jobs
+## Monitor rules execution under the process tracker

 ::: meta-data type="Improvement" features="Rules engine, Productivity" available="mid-June" link-to-doc="../articles/manage-your-rules.html#execute-rules.html"
 :::